BlockCertsAI/BCAI-Canon/01_identity/L01_Identity.md

 - Identity cannot be deleted.
 - Identity cannot be anonymized.
 - Identity cannot be overwritten.
-- Identity MAY evolve through canonical mutation rules (see §4).
+- Identity MAY evolve only through canonical mutation rules (see §5).

 The substrate MUST reject any identity request that cannot be validated against real-world verification systems or structured verification sources.